Unite Foundation Scholarship Scheme

 When will I hear?

-Applications are checked by the Unite Foundation board in June, and will inform applicants in July 2018.
+Applications are checked by the Unite Foundation board in June, and they will inform applicants in July 2019.

 Where can I get more information and help with my application?